JosephLevinskas/ML_Engine/README.md

 ## Next Immediate Step

-The current codebase has a complete linear regression pipeline with training, scaling, and prediction.
-The next concrete steps are to implement logistic regression for binary classification, including sigmoid activation, binary cross-entropy loss, and corresponding gradients.
+The current codebase has complete linear and logistic regression implementations with training and inference.
+The next concrete steps are to implement neural network layers, including activation functions, forward/backward propagation, and multi-layer perceptrons.

 ## License